jordens/bullseye/README.rst

 Bullseye Laser Beam Profiler
 ============================

 Bullseye is a laser beam analysis application.
 Images can be acquired from any USB or Firewire camera using the DC1394 standard supported by pydc1394 or pyflycapture2 from pointgrey.
-The beam analysis mostly adhere to ISO-11146 and determines centroid, 4-sigma width (~1/e^2 intensity width), rotation and ellipticity.
-The user interface is build on enthought/{traits, traitsui, chaco}.
+The beam analysis mostly adheres to ISO-11146 and determines centroid, 4-sigma width (~1/e^2 intensity width), rotation and ellipticity.
+The user interface is build on enthought/{traits, chaco}.

 Cameras
 -------